slint-ui/slint/api/rs/slint/mcu.md

 # Slint on Microcontrollers (MCU)

-The following scetions explain how to use Slint to develop a UI on a MCU in a bare metal environment.
+The following sections explain how to use Slint to develop a UI on a MCU in a bare metal environment.

 ## Prerequisites